Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Structural composition of AQDs

 The synthesized AQDs are characterized by transmission electron microscopy (TEM) and energy dispersive X-ray spectroscopy (EDS) measurements, by using a Thermofisher titan themis 300 kV TEM machine.
 10 $\mu$g/ml AQD solution is prepared and is dropcasted on to a copper TEM grid and allowed to dry under ambient conditions.
 Then the grid is placed under vacuum for 24 hours.
 Before mounting onto TEM machine, the TEM grids are cleaned under Argon plasma for 40 seconds at 23 W power and 4.7x10\textsuperscript{-2} torr pressure to minimize the organic residues due to oleic acid ligands and hexane solvent.
 This is also essential to maintain vacuum, as the residual organic molecules on the TEM grid i.e., oleic acid and hexane, degass under electron beam.
 So Argon plasma cleaning changes the size of AQDs.
 The AFM imaging gives a more reliable mean value of the size of AQDs compared to TEM imaging.

-The analysis of the TEM images indicate that the mean AQD size is 6.1 nm $\pm$ 1.1 nm.
-The size estimate is poor relative to the AQD size estimate from AFM image.
-The AFM image height profile indicates mean AQD size as 5.6 nm $\pm$ 0.3 nm, which is a better way to estimate AQD size.

-EDS is a semi-quantitative tool used to analyse the chemical composition of alloys.\cite{10.1002/sca.21041,10.1016/0039-6028(89)90923-0} The EDS spectra of the AQDs have the characteristic X-rays of Cadmium, Selenium, Zinc and Sulphur.
+The synthesized quantum dots are nearly spherical as shown in Fig. 8(a).
+EDS is a semi-quantitative tool used to analyze the chemical composition of alloys.\cite{10.1002/sca.21041,10.1016/0039-6028(89)90923-0} The EDS spectra of the AQDs have the characteristic X-rays of Cadmium, Selenium, Zinc and Sulphur as shown in Fig 8(b).
 The large carbon mass fraction is attributed to the organic ligand and solvent.
-The relative atomic fractions of the pairs (Cd:Se) and (Zn:S) are 1.1 $\pm$ 0.2 and 1.06 $\pm$ 0.2.
-This indicates that the dot composition is near uniform as x= 0.52 $\pm$ 0.1 and y= 0.51 $\pm$ 0.1.
-The EDS analysis shows that Cd, Se, Zn and S atomic ratios are nearly equal.
+The cationic and anionic atomic fractions of AQDs is extracted as x= 0.14 $\pm$ 0.1 and y= 0.13 $\pm$ 0.1.
+The EDS analysis concludes that AQD compositional formula is $\textup{Cd}_{0.14}\textup{Zn}_{0.86}\textup{Se}_{0.13}\textup{S}_{0.87}$